lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 * Nested loops have distinct end addresses.
 * The end instruction of an outer loop is not executed before an inner loop finishes.

-OTBN does not detect these conditions being violated, so no error will be signalled should they occur.
+OTBN does not detect these conditions being violated, so no error will be signaled should they occur.

 (Note indentation in the code examples is for clarity and has no functional impact.)